 Your marriage license is a public record.
 Here is a link to see if your marriage license has been filed.
 It's not always accurate.
 You can call your county clerk for the information as well.

 Marriage licenses are public record.
-Some smaller towns in Indiana publish that a marriage license has issued.
+Some smaller towns in Indiana publish that a marriage license has been issued.
 Do your research if you are trying to keep it a real secret.
 Marion and Hamilton Counties do NOT publish a license to marry has been issued.

 Marriage is regulated on the state level in Indiana.
 Indiana, like every state, has their own, unique marriage laws.

 How marriages are regulated and performed in other states has nothing to do with Indiana.
-In fact, many of the procedures may have changes since you, or someone you know, last got married.
+In fact, many of the procedures may have changed since you, or someone you know, last got married.
 How your mom got married then may not be the same as how you will get married now.